| Doc. Number | Article Title | Effective Date | Version |

 Formulating the post to Zapier

-Return to your Zapier.com page.
-You should have an option to “Test Trigger".
-If successful, you will see a page like the one shown below.
-Click the "Continue" button to continue with this process.
+If successful, you will see a page similar to the one shown below.
+Click "Continue" to continue with this process.

 Begin adding some fields in the "Add Fields to Webhook" section, and mapping them to their correct CRM field.
 For detailed steps on configuring webhook fields please consult our webhooks article: WebHooks.